Driving on a Suspended License in Minnesota

 Reinstating Your License

-Once your period of revocation or suspension expires, you may have to pay reinstatement fees and fulfill certain conditions (such as a driver improvement clinic) before you may legally drive again.
-Generally, the reinstatement fee is $20.
+Once your period of revocation or suspension expires, you might have to pay reinstatement fees and fulfill certain conditions (such as a driver improvement clinic) before you may legally drive again.
+Generally, the reinstatement fee is $20 for suspensions and $30 for revocations.
+However, revocations for alcohol-related driving offenses have a $250 reinstatement fee and a $430 surcharge.
+(Minn.
+Stat. §§ 171.20, 171.29 (2026).)

 Charges for Driving on a Suspended or Revoked License

-However, if your license was canceled as inimical to public safety, you can be charged with a gross misdemeanor.
+However, if your license was canceled as inimical (harmful) to public safety, you can be charged with a gross misdemeanor.
+You also can be charged with a gross misdemeanor if you violate an ignition interlock device (IID) requirement when your license is revoked.
 Gross misdemeanors carry maximum fines of $3,000 and up to one year in jail.
+(Minn.
+Stat. §§ 171.24, 609.03 (2026).)

 Being convicted of driving during a license suspension or revocation comes with serious penalties.
 So, if you've been arrested for one of these offenses, you should get in contact with a qualified attorney right away.
 A lawyer with the appropriate experience can help you understand how the law applies in your situation and advise you on the best course of action.